-Michelle Williams put pressure on herself to find a new serious relationship after Heath Ledger died because she wanted a sibling for their daughter Matilda.
+Michelle Williams has revealed she tried to find a new serious relationship after Heath Ledger's death because she wanted another baby.

 The 'My Week with Marilyn' star always hoped the youngster, now six, would have a brother or sister close to her in age and so felt she needed to move on quickly following the death of her former fiance in January 2008.

 The actress - who embarked on a year-long relationship with director Spike Jonze months after Heath passed away - explained: "Because I really wanted, and I really expected or imagined, that Matilda would have siblings that were close to her age.
 I wanted that for her.
 But I couldn't make that happen.
 And now that she's six that isn't even a possibility anymore.
 So something that was making me feel impatient, that's been removed.
 For whatever reason, that's not our luck, or our path."

 Although Michelle has found life tough since Heath passed away from an accidental DRUGS overdose, she thinks it is harder for her daughter because the youngster will have few memories of her father that she doesn't share with anyone else.